reedsy/challenges/node-fullstack.md

 Also, for the sake of demonstration purposes, the processing of each request should consist of a simple timeout, using the [`setTimeout`](https://nodejs.org/api/timers.html#timers_settimeout_callback_delay_args) method:

-* **HTML requests**: 10 seconds of timeout
+* HTML requests: 10 seconds of timeout
-* **PDF requests**: 100 seconds of timeout
+* PDF requests: 100 seconds of timeout

 The requests for HTML conversions should have more priority than PDF conversions, meaning that if there is one PDF request followed by a few HTML requests on the queue, the system should make an effort to process the HTML ones first as they are quicker.
 To make it easier allow only one conversion a time (single processing worker).
-The scheduling policy, the number of HTML requests it processes / preempts over PDF is up to you to define.
+The scheduling policy, the number of HTML requests it processes / preempts over PDF are up to you to define.

 #### Requirements

 * implement in Javascript
 * the server must be built in `Node.js` (latest LTS) and [Express.js](http://expressjs.com)
 * if you wish to persist data, use [MongoDB](https://www.mongodb.com) - you can assume we will have a MongoDB instance (latest stable release) running with 'out of the box' default config
-* Use `npm` for server package / dependency management, state all dependencies, and do not assume globally installed tools / cli / packages
+* Use `npm` for server package / dependency management, state all dependencies and do not assume globally installed tools / cli / packages
 * feel free to use any external queue library to help with the implementation if you wish

 #### What we'll be looking at: